Pietot/Pokedex/README.md

 > **Note**: <br>There is no mega evolutions and forms. <br> Filters are not cumulative.

 ## API

-**Tyradex.tech** is a french pokemon API that I used over PokeAPI.co.
+**tyradex.app** is a french pokemon API that I used over PokeAPI.co.
 Here's why:

 - All the data is in french (and i'm French ^^)